zync/zync-maya/README.md

 # Warning

-Note that the simplest and recommended way to install Zync plugins is through the Zync Plugin Installer (see [instructions](https://sites.google.com/site/zyncpublic/doc/install#plugins)).
+Note that the simplest and recommended way to install Zync plugins is through the  Zync Client Application  (see [instructions](https://sites.google.com/site/zyncpublic/doc/install#plugins)).
 The steps described below are for advanced users and we recommend to proceed with them only if you need to modify the plugin code for your custom needs.

 ## Clone the Repository